cloudflare/miniflare/packages/http-server/README.md

 // Start the server yourself... const server = await createServer(mf);
-// ...or get Miniflare to start it for you, logging to port const server2 = await startServer(mf);
+// ...or get Miniflare to start it for you, logging the port const server2 = await startServer(mf);
 ```